 In accordance with Illinois Compiled Statutes, an actuarial experience review is to be performed at least once every five years to determine the adequacy of actuarial assumptions regarding the mortality, retirement, disability, employment, turnover, interest and earnable compensation of the members and beneficiaries of the System.
-An experience review was last performed as of June 30, 2010 resulting in the adoption of new assumptions as of June 30, 2011.
+An experience review was last performed for the period from July 1, 2006 to June 30, 2012 resulting in the adoption of new assumptions as of June 30, 2013.